 - Shucking corn is fun, too, so have the kids shuck their own, then wrap in foil with a bit of butter, salt, and pepper, and place in the coals or on a firetop grill.

-Honor the fun-filled lightness floating in the air by checking out of the technological rat race and into the gifts awaiting us in nature.
+Honor the fun-filled lightness floating in the air by checking out of the technological rat race and into the gifts awaiting us in the outdoors, and remember it’s not too hard to connect with nature, but you have to disconnect first.